FlexMonkey/MercurialText/README.md

     }
 ```

-...it also has an enumeration with associated value of type ParameterFunction:
+...it also has an enumeration with associated value of type `ParameterFunction`:

 ```swift
     enum ParameterFunction